DannyL98/Assignment-1/README.md

     ##   ill                  39             265                265
     ##   not ill             121             146                258

-    #Shows that gastroenteritis was caused in patients who ingested contaminated drinking water.
+    #3-Shows that gastroenteritis was caused in patients who ingested contaminated drinking water.
 The more glasses which were drank, the greater the likelihood of the disaese.
     barplot(gia,col = c("black", "grey"), main="Relation of waterconsumption to illness", xlab="Consumption", ylab = "Illness amongst pationts")
     legend ('topleft', legend = c("Ill", "Not Ill"), fill = c("black", "grey"))

 ![](README_files/figure-markdown_strict/The_hot_Zone-1.png)

-    #Allows us to see whether the findings in the plot are significant.
+    #4-Allows us to see whether the findings in the plot are significant.
     chisq.test(gia)

     ##